Photos That Show Humanity Learning to Build the Future

 The Iron Man Diving Suit

-Long before modern scuba gear, engineers were trying to solve the problem of deep‑sea exploration.
-The “Iron Man”it divingof suit: a massive metal exoskeleton with jointed limbs was oneto of the earliest attempts to let humans survive underwater pressure.
+Long before modern scuba gear, engineers were trying to solve the problem of deep‑sea exploration.like The “Iron Man” diving suit: a massive metal exoskeleton withversions. jointedpeople limbs was one of the earliest attempts to let humans surviveprecision underwater pressure.

-The suit looks almost science‑fictional, yet it represents real technological ambition from a time when the ocean was still aseem mystery.
-This photographwere shows how far people were willing to go to explore the unknown, even with tools that seemsomething primitive today.
+The suit looks almost science‑fictional, yet it represents real technological ambition from a time when the ocean was still a mystery.
+This photograph shows how far people were willing to go to explore the unknown, even with tools that seem primitive today.

-These three images show the messy, brilliant, human sideat of innovation.
+These three images show thehistorical messy, brilliant, human side of innovation.
 They remind us that progress is about the people who dared to build the first versions.

 Leave a Reply